sh4nnongoh/flight-search/README.md

 ## About
 A single page application that displays MCF flight information from given API endpoints.

+The endpoints are made to fail periodically to test the webapp's ability to handle errors.

+Flight data is only available from today, till 1 month later.

 The webapp can be viewed live [here](https://sh4nnongoh.github.io/flight-search/).

 The list of user stories can be viewed [here](https://trello.com/b/gM8JgjeL/flights).